-Ronald C Po, Dr. phil.
+Ronald C. Po, Dr. phil.

 Associate Professor of Chinese and Maritime History